TaiHsin/Todo-List/README.md

    navigationController?.popViewController(animated: true)
 }
 ```
-> Due to `saveText` is a Button function, we use closure property to pass data instead of completion handler.
+> *Due to `saveText` is a Button function, we use closure property to pass data instead of completion handler.
-> `textView.text = ""` is to reset `textView` after save button action actived.
+> `textView.text = ""` is to reset `textView` after save button action activated.*

 ```
 let modifyViewController = ModifyViewController.modifyViewControllerForText(selectedText)